ayushwritescode/ayushwritescode.nestjs.api/README.md

 docker-compose up -d
 ```

-This spins up MongoDB + Backend together (and potentially the Frontend).
+This spins up MongoDB + Backend together.
 The backend will listen on port `3000`.

 ---